|Semester and Year||SP 2013|

 A man smiles, a shot is fired, he frowns.
 No: A man frowns, a shot is fired, he smiles.
 The sequence tells all.
-The order of scenes conveys more meaning even than the scenes themselves.
-In this class, students will draw from film theory to learn how to better structure their non-fiction narratives.
-We will explore how, in writing non-fiction, we make choices about what to describe and how to arrange those descriptions; and in making these choices, we begin (whether we intend it or not) to make an argument.
-In our examination of the theory of montage in non-fiction writing, students will analyze film sequences from Eisenstein, Alfred Hitchcock, and David Simon, and texts by literary journalists Lawrence Weschler, Ian Frazier, Joan Didion, Frederick Kaufman, and Cecilia Balli, among others.
-The real breakthroughs, though, will occur as students set about assembling and reassembling their own works.
+When it comes to telling stories, the order of scenes conveys more meaning even than the scenes themselves.
+In this class, students draw from film theory to learn the secrets of constructing a propulsive and persuasive non-fiction narrative.
+We explore how writers make choices about what to describe and how to arrange those descriptions; and also how in making these choices, they begin (whether they intend it or not) to make an argument.
+Students analyze film sequences from Eisenstein, Kubrick, and Welles, and magazine stories by Cecilia Balli, Joan Didion, Ian Frazier, Frederick Kaufman, and Lawrence Weschler.
+The real breakthroughs, though, occur as students set about assembling and reassembling their own magazine articles.

 Advanced Writing Courses (WRTNG-UG)